British Rail Class 701: History

+Background

-In March 2017, SWR was awarded the South Western franchise with a commitment to introduce 750 new carriages.
+In March 2017, South Western Railway (SWR) was awarded the South Western franchise with a commitment to introduce 750 new carriages.

 In June 2017, SWR awarded a contract to Bombardier Transportation for 90 Aventra DC EMUs, with 60 ten-car and 30 five-car trains to be introduced from mid 2019 at a cost of £895 million.
 There was an option to purchase a further five ten-car units if required by October 2020.
-The units will be maintained at Wimbledon depot and the new Feltham depot.
+The units are maintained at Wimbledon depot and the new Feltham depot.